 Research in the School of Engineering

-Our research applies novel engineering, statistical and mathematical techniques to solve problems of direct relevance to industry, society and the environment.
+Our research applies novel engineering techniques to solve problems of direct relevance to industry, society and the environment.

 Research centres and groups

 BRL, a collaborative partnership between the UWE Bristol and the University of Bristol, is the most comprehensive academic centre for multi-disciplinary robotics research in the UK.

 Part of the Bristol Robotics Laboratory (BRL), we solve real-world practical computer vision problems.
 Our particular excellence lies in 3D reconstruction and surface inspection.

 Bringing academics and researchers together to carry out high quality research in key engineering fields by applying modern and advanced modelling and simulation techniques.